danieltjw/django-item-optimizer/README.md

 ### Autocomplete

 Django 2 comes with autocomplete search out of the box!
-No need to write additional jQuery UI / AJAX.
+No need to use additional jQuery UI / AJAX.

 ![](img/item-autocomplete.gif "Item Autocomplete")

 ### Item Filtering

-This filters the Equipped Items by the relationship:
+This filters a Unit's Equipped Items by the relationship:

 **Unit** <-ManyToMany-> **Item-Instance** <-FK-> **Item** <-ManyToMany-> **Class**